ton-community/ton-docs/docs/contribute/sample-tutorial.md

 - Please do not use "Body of the Tutorial" as a heading, use your own heading that is relevant to the material.
   - "Getting started" is acceptable if you can't think of anything else 😉
 - Add any text content necessary to guide readers through your tutorial, and ***remember to proofread your content*** for spelling and grammar before you submit your tutorial.
-  - [Grammarly](http://grammarly.com) is a good free program that can help you to avoid grammar mistakes.
+  - [Grammarly](http://grammarly.com) is a good free program that can help you avoid grammar mistakes.

 ### Key points